Tinkerforge/doc/en/source/Primer.rst

 Programming/API
 ^^^^^^^^^^^^^^^

-A general descrption of the programming interface can be found :ref:`here <programming_interface>`.
+A general description of the programming interface can be found :ref:`here <programming_interface>`.
 An overview of the API bindings for each programming language is given :ref:`here <api_bindings>`.
 The API of each product can be found on each product document page.
 Additional there can be